 Concerns about high sugar consumption are increasing significantly all over the world, because of its high correlation with poor dietary quality and obesity.
-Obesity is an issue both for developed and developing countries; more than half of the EU population have weight problems.
+Obesity is an issue both for developed and developing countries; more than half of the EU population has weight problems.
 According to the American Heart Association, recommended sugar intake per day is 6 teaspoons for women and 9 teaspoons for men.
 However, the average American consumes 19.5 teaspoons every day, which is more than twice the norm.

 According to WHO, poor diet and physical inactivity – the major risk factors for obesity - are at the same time the most common reasons for non-communicable diseases responsible for 68% of the world’s 56 million deaths in 2012.
 Generally, obesity rates are higher among the lowest socio-economic groups, mostly women and ethnic minorities.
 (WHO, 2014)

 As to Georgia, according to the National Center for Disease Control and Public Health of Georgia, in 2014, 56% of females and 54% of males in Georgia were overweight (BMI of 25 or more), representing a slight increase since 2010 for both sexes.
 The prevalence of obesity (BMI of 30 or more) also increased between 2010 and 2014.
 More females (24%) were obese than males (18%) in 2014.